-All of the properties within the Winona and Vinemount Conservation Area are considered by the City of Hamilton to be significant woodland.
-Significant woodlands for the City of Hamilton mean an area which is ecologically important in terms of features (species composition, age of trees and stand history) and function (contributes to the broader landscape because of its location, size or the amount of forest cover in the planning area) (City of Hamilton, 2019).
+All of the properties within the Winona and Vinemount Conservation Areas are considered by the City to be significant woodland.
+Significant woodlands for the City means an area which is ecologically important in terms of features (species composition, age of trees and stand history) and function (contributes to the broader landscape because of its location, size or the amount of forest cover in the planning area) (City of Hamilton, 2019).